fluentrobotics/ros-devcontainer/README.md

 Adding these four lines to the end of the [`Dockerfile`](./Dockerfile) installs GTSAM when the Docker image is built.

+> [!IMPORTANT]
-🔔 Remember to run `./build-image.sh` to rebuild the Docker image after making changes in the Dockerfile!
+> Remember to run `./build-image.sh` to rebuild the Docker image after making
+> changes in the Dockerfile!

 More complex modifications will be available in the [`doc/`](doc/) folder in the future, including support for things like CUDA and audio applications while